RoboTuan/synth-reid/README.md

 In the following picture there are some examples of translated pedetrians to the three real-world datasets (Market, Duke, CUHK03).

 ![translations](https://github.com/RoboTuan/synth-reid/blob/main/images/Translation_examples.svg)

+# Future directions
+Recent works obtained better performance by using thousands of synthetic pedestrians.
+One could try to add more characters to GTAV and see whether this would improve our results.
+Another important direction is the disentanglement between pose and appearance with cycle consistency that has led to better results for generative methods.
+However, such models are heavy in memory and thus more research is needed to develop lighter solutions.

 # References